Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 We used the `factory` function of our app module to create a service.
 There are other advanced ways to create services (using the `service` and `provider` functions, but that belongs to another post).

-There are several ways to create a service, we are creating a private `user` object with a predefined name and then we are returning it.
+There are several ways to create a service, and in this case, we are creating a private `user` object with a predefined name and then we are returning it.

 Good, how can I use this in our controllers?
 Like this: